Kathleen Courtney: Life

 Courtney ultimately was elected as chair of the British section.
 In 1928, she became a member of the Executive Committee of the British League of Nations Union and in 1939 (the year World War II would begin) was elected Vice-Chairman.
 From 1949 to 1951 she served as Chairman.

 Courtney continued to be involved in the campaign for women's suffrage.
 She helped establish the Adult Suffrage Society in 1916 and as joint secretary she lobbied members of the House of Commons to extend the franchise until the Qualification of Women Act was passed in 1918.
 The following year she became vice-president of the National Union of Societies for Equal Citizenship.
 As well as advocating the same voting rights as men, the organisation also campaigned for equal pay, fairer divorce laws and an end to the discrimination against women in the professions.

 In 1945, she became deputy of the United Nations Association rising four years later to be joint president and chair of the UNA's executive committee.

 Courtney was appointed a CBE in 1946 and in 1972 she was promoted to DBE.
 In 1968 she had the honour of giving a talk in Westminster to celebrate 50 years of some women having the vote.

 In 1972 she was awarded the United Nations Peace Medal.

+In March 1977, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews, the historian, Brian Harrison, conducted an interview about Courtney with Elisabeth Furlong, who was Courtney's first cousin once removed, (related to the Mann's on her mother's side).
+She spoke about Courtney's family and schooling, time at Lady Margaret Hall, and her attitudes and experiences in old age.

-Death
+Death and legacy

-Kathleen Courtney died at her home at 3 Elm Tree Court, London, on 7 December 1974 at age 96.
+Kathleen Courtney died at her home at 3 Elm Tree Court, London, on 9 December 1974 at age 96.
 She never married or had children.
-A memorial service was held on 11 April 1975 at St Martin-in-the-Fields.
+A memorial service was held on 11 April 1975 at St Martin-in-the-Fields in London.

+A mural of Courtney was included in a series of murals displayed in Gillingham between 2022-2023 as part of Medway Libraries' Circle of Six project.